ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 Mallory
 ```

-We want to create an array with strings of this file.
+You want to create an array with strings of this file.
 The following command does that:
 {line-numbers: false, format: Bash}
 ```
 readarray -t names_array < names.txt
 ```

-The command writes the `names.txt` file contents to the `names_array` array.
+The command writes all lines of the `names.txt` file to the `names_array` array.

 {caption: "Exercise 3-3.
 Declaration of arrays", format: text, line-numbers: false}
 ```